 Eco-Friendly Disposable Bamboo & Bagasse Products

-Wholesale Bagasse Cutlery – Bulk Supply & OEM Factory
+Wholesale Bagasse Cutlery Products – Bulk Supply & OEM Factory

 From packaging and tableware to private label products, our catalog is designed to meet the needs of restaurants, hotels, event organizers, and distributors worldwide.